 - How is a Quaker universalist perspective helpful in addressing reparations?

-- W. Darity and K. Mullen, From Here to Equality: Reparations for Black Americans in the Twenty-First Century (2020)
+- W. Darity and K. Mullen, From Here to Equality: Reparations for Black Americans in the Twenty-First Century (Univ. of NC Press, 2020)

 - Catherine A. Sanderson, Why We Act: Turning Bystanders into Moral Rebels (Harvard University Press, 2020)